dbethune0109/movies/README.md

 ## Installation

-Clone repository and open fresh_tomatoes.html in any webbrowser, I used Chrome.
+Clone repository and open fresh_tomatoes.html in any webbrowser, I used Chrome, or Using IDLE provided with python 2.7 open entertainment_center.py got to the run menu click on run module or in windows control + f5 button.

 ## Tests